swiftlang/swift-evolution/proposals/0329-clock-instant-date-duration.md

 * **v1.4.4**
   * Rename `ClockProtocol` to `Clock` to better adhere to naming guidelines
   * Adjusted measurement to have both a required method (plus default implementation) as well as a free floating function for standardized measurement.
+* **v2.0**
+  * Remove `Date` lowering
+  * Remove `WallClock`
+  * Add tolerances
+  * Remove `.hours` and `.minutes`
+  * Proposal reorganization
+  * Added `DurationProtocol` and per instant interval association
+  * Rename Monotonic and Uptime clocks to Continuous and Suspending to avoid platform ambiguity and perhaps add more clarity of uses.

 ## Introduction

 The concepts of time can be broken down into three distinct parts:

 1. An item to provide a concept of now plus a way to wake up after a given point in time
 2. A concept of a point in time
-3. A concept of a measurement in time.
+3. A concept of a measurement of elapsed time.

 These three items are respectively a **clock**, an **instant** and a **duration**.
 The measurement of time can be used for many types of APIs, all the way from the high levels of a concept of a timeout on a network connection, to the amount of time to sleep a task.
 Currently, the APIs that take measurement of time types take `NSTimeInterval` (aka `TimeInterval`), `DispatchTimeInterval`, and even types like `timespec`.